expo/expo/docs/pages/tutorial/image-picker.md

 ## Picking an image

-With the library installed our project, we can now actually use it.
+With the library installed in our project, we can now actually use it.

 <SnackInline label="Image picker" templateId="tutorial/image-picker-log" dependencies={['expo-image-picker']}>